Google Tag Manager

 - Click Add to workspace and confirm the required permissions.

-- Give the tag a unique name at the top (for example, ClickPatrol or your own naming convention).
+- Give the tag a name (for example, ClickPatrol Tag).

 - Click Tag Configuration and select ClickPatrol Tag under Custom.